ibm-cloud-docs/activity-tracker/getting-started.md

 **Every user that accesses the {{site.data.keyword.at_full_notm}} service in your account must be assigned an access policy with an IAM user role defined.** The policy determines what actions the user can perform within the context of the service or instance you select.
 The allowable actions are customized and defined as operations that are allowed to be performed on the service.
 The actions are then mapped to IAM user roles.
 [Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-iam).

-In this tutorial, you will learn how to grant a user management permissions to work with the {{site.data.keyword.at_full_notm}} service within the context of a resource group.
+To grant a user management permissions to work with the {{site.data.keyword.at_full_notm}} service within the context of a resource group, complete the following steps:

-### 1. Create an access group
+### Step 1.
+Create an access group
 {: #gs_step2_1}

 Complete the following steps to create an access group: